TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 sudo apt update
 sudo apt upgrade
 ~~~
+### step 1.1 :Update the system for an arch base
+  sudo pacman -Syyu
 #### Step 1.2: Install git

 You likely have `git` installed already, but to make sure that we have the most up to date version of git, run the following commands: